aws/aws-fpga/FAQs.md

 AFI ID.
 The Customer would call fpga-local-load-image with the correct AFI ID for that Marketplace offering, which will result in AWS loading the AFI into the FPGA.
 No FPGA internal design code is exposed.

+**Why did my example job run and die without generating a DCP file?**

+The error message below indicates that you ran out of memory.
+Restart your instance with a different instance type that has 8GiB or more.

+Finished applying 'set_property' XDC Constraints : Time (s): cpu = 00:06:26 ;
+elapsed = 00:08:59 .
+Memory (MB): peak = 4032.184 ; gain = 3031.297 ; free physical = 1285 ; free virtual = 1957
+/opt/Xilinx/Vivado/2016.3/bin/loader: line 164:  8160 Killed                  "$RDI_PROG" "$@"
+Parent process (pid 8160) has died.
+This helper process will now exit